Cosmetology: Reproductive health and birth defects of the toxic trio

 The presence of Formaldehyde, phthalates, and toluene (the toxic trio) in the work environment play a role in the risk of reproductive health effects for cosmetologists.
-Studies shows that there is a significant increase in premature birth and an increased risk of pregnancy disorders when hairdressers were compared to a referent group of teachers and salesclerks where the only occupational difference were exposure to the toxic trio.
+Studies shows that there is a significant increase in premature birth and an increased risk of pregnancy disorders when hairdressers were compared to a referent group of teachers and sales clerk are the only occupational difference were exposure to the toxic trio.
 Hairdressers and cosmetologists have a slightly increased risk of having an infant with small gestational age.
 Reproductive disorders in relation to low birth weight were examined and found an increased risk of having infant with low birth weight; three of these studies showed a significant increase.

 Case studies on toluene exposures have found increased incidences of urogenital, gastrointestinal, and cardiac anomalies among children of mothers who were exposed to organic solvents, such as toluene.
 Associations were found between pregnant women who inhaled Formaldehyde, phthalates, and toluene and adverse reproductive outcomes such as intrauterine growth retardation and premature delivery.
 Hairdressers report premature ovarian failure five times more frequently than women in non-cosmetologist occupations.